Skip to Main Content

 Each time you use a source, whether through a direct quote or through a paraphrase or summary you must cite your source by using a Note.
 Notes are always listed together in sequential order at the end of the page on which the reference appears.

-Each citation consists of two parts: a superscript number in the text following the end of the sentence or clause in which the source is referenced and a corresponding full-sized number at the start of the endnote with details of the source.
+Each foot note citation consists of two parts: a superscript number within the text following the end of the sentence or clause in which the source is referenced and a corresponding full-sized number at the start of the footnote with details of the source.

 Text